 On March 16th, 2022 the company signed a deal with launch operator SpaceX to resume their satellite launches after its Soyuz launch campaign was suspended due to Russia’s war on Ukraine.
 The first launch is expected 2nd half of 2022.

-On April 20th, 2022 OneWeb signed a launch agreement with NewSpace India, Ltd, a subsidiary of ISRO from india for a launch scheduled in 2022 from the Satish Dhawan Space Centre (SDSC) SHAR in Sriharikota, India.
+On April 20th, 2022 OneWeb signed a launch agreement with NewSpace India, Ltd, a subsidiary of ISRO from india for a launch on October 23, 2022 from the Satish Dhawan Space Centre (SDSC) SHAR in Sriharikota, India.

 In June 2022 the company signed a launch contract with launch operator Relativity Space to launch satellites in its Gen 2 network on the new Terran R rocket.
 The launch contract includes a multi-year, multi-launch agreement starting in 2025.

 In July 2022 OneWeb agreed on a merger with satellite operator Eutelsat with the objective of creating a single, powerful global player in connectivity and to be able to challenge SpaceX’ Starlink.
 The deal was valued 3.4 billion USD in an all-stock merger.